Navashakthi/Customer-Complaint-Classifer-WebApp-on-Azure/README.md

 ### Step 1: Prepare the Docker Image
 Image built and pushed to ACR in previous stage.

-Here are the steps to create an Azure Web App using the Azure Portal (console):

 ### **Step 2: Create a Resource Group (Optional)**
 1. In the search bar, type **Resource Groups** and click on it.
 2. Click **+ Create**.